NewBediver/FarLight/README.md

 `git clone --recursive https://github.com/NewBediver/FarLight.git`

 Make sure that you do a `--recursive` clone to fetch all of the submodules!

+To generate solution you need to execute script Win-GenerateProject.bat which is located inside /scripts directory.

 ## Dependencies and submodules